mcneel/help-docs/_en/flamingo/5/help/environment-tab.md

 ### New Environment Context Menu
 {: new_envrionment_context}
-This menus is available by right-clicking on a blank area of the Environment List.
+This menu is available by right-clicking on a blank area of the Environment List.

 #### ![images/toolbarlus.png](images/toolbarplus.png) Create New Environment
 Creates a new Flamingo Environment.